cozy-labs/cozy-dev-docs/source/nodeapp.md

 ### Using cozydb to build a CRUD
 In this section, we will learn how to define a new document type in our application, and build a CRUD (a set of basic operations: Create, Read, Update, Delete) for it.

-In order to try our results, we'll to wrap this CRUD with an HTTP API in our Hello World application.
+In order to try our results, we'll need to wrap this CRUD with an HTTP API in our Hello World application.
 This API is already defined in `./server/controllers/debts`, but it's an empty shell that we'll fill.

 As stated earlier, we are going to write a CRUD for debt management application.